Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter17.md

 ### Background

 While the disk forensics focus on forensic artifacts from files and folders, more pertinent information can also be readily available on a computer's memory.
 A computer's memory, called Random Access Memory or RAM for short, is used to carry out all active tasks of a computer.

-%% What is in the computer;'s memory?

 As such it contains a wealth of artifacts not readily available through other means.
 For instance:

 - A list of active and (potentially) recently terminated processes
 - Active network connections
 - Entered system commands
 - Open file handles

-In order to collect this information an application will generally perform a memory dump.
+In order to collect this information an application will  perform a memory dump.
 A memory dump is exactly what it sounds like, the contents of the RAM extracted to a disk.
 Be aware that as the size of the RAM increases, an equivalent amount of disk space should be readily available for storage.
 Furthermore, the RAM does not remain in stasis while the extraction takes place.
 It will continue to perform tasks and will continue to change for the duration of the RAM dump.

 ### How to dump memory